-Not only is it full of amazing eateries and a 22,000 square-foot market boasting incredible fresh food you’ll be dying to sink your teeth into, it also hosts workshops from top chefs and restaurateurs with pop-up meals, cooking classes, and wine tastings.
+The place also hosts workshops from top chefs and restaurateurs with pop-up meals, cooking classes and wine tastings.

 For foodies, this is one of the most iconic things to do in Tampa.

-Located in historic Ybor City, Columbia is Florida’s oldest restaurant and the largest Spanish restaurant in the world, run by 4th and 5th generation descendants of the founder Casimiro Hernandez Sr.
+Located in historic Ybor City, Columbia is Florida’s oldest restaurant and the largest Spanish restaurant in the world — run by fourth and fifth-generation descendants of the founder Casimiro Hernandez Sr.

-To accompany some brilliant Spanish cuisine (travelers love the Cuban sandwiches!), Columbia hosts flamenco dancing and jazz.
+To accompany some brilliant Spanish cuisine, Columbia hosts flamenco dancing and jazz.

-Camera at the ready; check out the colorful roses of the Wedding Garden, the ponds of the Wetlands Walkway, take in the aromas of the Tropical Fruit Garden, and see the gorgeous residents of Butterfly Garden who aren’t afraid to land on you!
+Take in the aromas of the Tropical Fruit Garden and see the gorgeous residents of Butterfly Garden who aren’t afraid to land on you!

 Pier 60 is the best sunset in Tampa Bay, hands-down.

-While the colorful sunset is already amazing, Pier 60 brings local artists and buskers to perform every night — the variety of skills on show will dazzle and entertain you for hours, from jugglers to fire-eaters to stencil artists and more.
+While the colorful sunset is already amazing, Pier 60 brings local artists and buskers to perform every night — the variety of skills on show dazzle and entertain visitors for hours, from jugglers to fire-eaters to stencil artists and more.